 - On both the exterior and interior, space is available for student postings, such as events or announcements.

-The entire program is designed for flexibility and cost savings: using common signage components, DCCC staff can direct any fabricator to build and maintain the signs.
+The Corbin team designed the entire program for maximum flexibility and cost savings: using common signage components, DCCC staff can direct any fabricator to build and maintain the signs.